dwenzel/t3events/Documentation/HowTo/HowTo.md

 Templates for list views are included too.
 We do not provide a default TypoScript setup though.

 **Note:** The iCalendar file format is very delicate regarding white-space and line breaks.
-The templates mentioned above do not contain any indentation and a viewhelper is used in order to remove excess whitespace.
+The templates mentioned above do not contain any indentation and a custom view is used in order to remove excess whitespace and provide correct line endings.
 We recommend using a tool such as the [iCalendar Valdidator](https://icalendar.org/validator.html) when adapting the templates to your needs.
-(Even though this validator complains about *"Lines not delimited by CRLF sequence"*, this will most probably *not* prevent your ICS file from working with Apple iCal, Microsoft Outlook or Google Calendar)